 Nursery is in a separate building (part of CAPSS), with their own outdoor area.
+We have 3 rooms in nursery; the main Preschool Room, the Rainbow Room for 2-year-olds and the Sunshine Room for children with additional needs.
 Reception is organised into 2 classes, with a shared outdoor area.
-A wide range of indoor /outdoor equipment and resources are available to meet the needs of the children in the early years department, and the children also have access to other equipment and facilities throughout the school, e.g. hall, library, cookery room etc.
+A wide range of indoor/outdoor equipment and resources are available to meet the needs of the children in the early years department, and the children also have access to other equipment and facilities throughout the school, e.g. hall, library, cookery room etc.

 All children are assigned a key person.
-Parents are informed of who their child's key person is, via evidence me.
+Parents are informed of who their child's key person is, via Evidence Me.